 In some cases, Byte will accept payment from the insurer directly.
 For example, if you have 50% coverage from Guardian, you’ll only need to pay half upfront and Byte will handle the rest with the insurance provider so you don’t have to.

 Companies that don’t have a partnership with Byte might still provide coverage, although it may come in the form of reimbursement.
 You would need to pay full price (or begin a payment plan), and you would receive a check from the company for the percentage they cover.
 Sometimes this reimbursement is spread throughout the course of your treatment.

 What If My Insurance Company Denies My Benefits?

 So what happens if Byte tells you that you’ll receive coverage, but the company denies your claim?
 It’s a real possibility and it can be tough to determine the insurer’s reasoning.
 Fortunately, you won’t have to.

 When Byte says they’ll handle your entire insurance process, they mean all of it.
-So, if your claim gets denied, they’ll contact the insurer to find out why then work to correct the issue.
-And they’ll always side with the patient, keeping your best interests in mind as they help you navigate insurance disputes.
+So, if your claim gets denied, they’ll contact the insurer to find out why, then work to correct the issue.

 It might be frustrating to hear that your treatment isn’t covered, but before you dial up your insurance provider, reach out to your Byte advisor.
 Their insurance team has seen these situations time and time again, so they know how to handle them.
 It might be as simple as making plan-requested edits to your initial claim, or it could require an appeal, which is a more intensive process.
 No matter how complicated, Byte will be with you every step of the way.